Abdulrasheed055/Data-analysis-dashboard-2/README.md

 - Product Popularity by Occasion: Identify which products are most popular during specific occasions.

-dashboard interaction <a href="https://github.com/Abdulrasheed055/Data-analysis-dashboard-2/blob/main/Screenshot%20(29).png">view dashboard</a>
+Dashboard interaction <a href="https://github.com/Abdulrasheed055/Data-analysis-dashboard-2/blob/main/Screenshot%20(29).png">view dashboard</a>

-## process
 # Project workflow:
 Here’s a breakdown of the steps I followed to complete this project:
 -  Extract Data: